yahoo/redislite/README.rst

 ===========
 Self contained Python interface to the Redis key-value store.

-It makes it possible to use Redis without the need to install and configure a redis server.
+It makes it possible to use Redis securely without the need to install and configure a redis server.

 Requirements